Trent Alexander-Arnold Frustrated With Adidas Real Madrid Shirt Label

 Trent Alexander-Arnold Tries to Tear Off Shirt Label

-The Madrid kits, made by Adidas, feature a small label sewn inside the side of the collar - it includes the product code and manufacturing month, plus an internal number.
+The Real Madrid kits, made by Adidas, feature a small label sewn inside the side of the collar - it includes the product code and manufacturing month, plus an internal number.
 This is also the case on player-issue versions.
 While the label is only small, it can sometimes cause minor discomfort due to itching.

 During a corner, Alexander-Arnold attempted to remove the tag, but it remained in place.